Victor Robles Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The nine strikeouts per nine innings put together by the Cubs pitching staff ranks 13th in the league.
+- The nine strikeouts per nine innings compiled by the Cubs pitching staff ranks 14th in the league.

-- The Cubs have a 3.44 team ERA that ranks fifth across all MLB pitching staffs.
+- The Cubs have a 3.41 team ERA that ranks fourth across all MLB pitching staffs.

-- Cubs pitchers combine to allow 24 home runs (0.8 per game), the fourth-fewest in baseball.
+- Cubs pitchers combine to give up 24 home runs (0.8 per game), the third-fewest in baseball.

-- The Cubs are sending Stroman (2-2) to the mound to make his seventh start of the season.
-He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.
+- The Cubs are sending Taillon (0-2) out to make his fourth start of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.

-- The right-hander's most recent appearance was on Friday against the Miami Marlins, when he tossed 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- The righty last appeared on Sunday, April 16 against the Los Angeles Dodgers, when he threw five scoreless innings while giving up two hits.

+- In three games this season, the 31-year-old has a 3.86 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.